 As part of a clinical trial, we might share your personal information with other parties (such as a specialist doctor or scanning unit who work on the trial).
 Those parties must keep your information confidential and use it only for the clinical trial.
 However, unless required by law, we will not send your name, address or any other information that identifies you, to anyone else outside Scientia except for medical professionals responsible for your care (such as your GP or specialist if required).

-When Scientia sends your personal information to anyone else, we will replace your name with a code, so the recipient will not know that it came from you.
-Scientia will keep the key that links your results to you; we will not share that key with anyone else.
-When you decide to take part in a specific clinical trial or research project, detailed information will be provided to you including what personal data will be collected, what will happen with your personal data and with whom we will share your (de-identified) before you agree and consent in writing to participate.
+When Scientia sends your personal information to anyone else, we will replace your name with a code (a process that is also called de-identification or pseudonymisation), so the recipient will not know that it came from you.
+Scientia will keep the key that links your results to you; we will not share that key with anyone else outside SCR unless required by law.
+When you decide to take part in a specific clinical trial or research project, detailed information will be provided in writing to you including what personal data will be collected, what will happen with your personal data and with whom we will share your (de-identified) before you agree and consent in writing to participate.

 We will never allow third parties access to your personal information for their own marketing purposes, and we will never sell personally identifiable information to third parties.